karina-rodriguez/2024-XR-interoperability/episodes/immersive-vs-panoramic.Rmd

 ---
-title: 'Type of Content'
+title: 'Types of content in XR experiences / applications'
 teaching: 10
 exercises: 2
 ---

-## Types of content in XR experiences / applications

 Distinction is made between environments which incorporate different type of content, in particular: